safe-global/safe-docs/docs/contracts_05_relayer.md

 When a relayer submits a transaction with valid signatures it should be paid even if the Safe transaction fails.
 This has been done for the following reasons:

 1. If the transaction fails the signatures stay valid.
 Therefore it would be possible to potentially replay the transaction.
-1. The relayer should always be paid even if the Safe transaction fails (e.g. due to state changes)
+1. The relayer should always be paid even if the Safe transaction fails (e.g. due to state changes).

 Is is necessary that the relayer cannot make the Safe transaction to fail on purpose.
 This would make it possible that the relayer gets paid without performing the Safe transaction.
 For this the client needs to specify the minimum required gas for the Safe transaction.
 This is similar to the gas limit of a normal Ethereum transaction.